Lapin0t/grothendieck-cern/README.md

 from listening to a record by Heifetz or Gieseking.
 It's of a different nature, in any case, it's at another level.
 Maybe one doesn't preclude the other, this is is unclear.
-I have the impression that the kind of mentality that prevails among the great virtuosos---which makes them perform, for example, five hours of scales a day, day after day---ends up killing much of the joy they feel in making music.
+I have the impression that the kind of mentality that prevails among the great virtuosos—which makes them perform, for example, five hours of scales a day, day after day—ends up killing much of the joy they feel in making music.
 And this is necessary if they are to keep up in the fierce competition between virtuosos.
 I think it's more or less the same as the competition, sometimes unconscious, between scientists.
 Competition, which means